gideon-simiyu/homefind/README.md

    ```

 ## License
-This project is open-source and available under the MIT License.
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for more details.